USA-RedDragon/DMRHub/README.md

 - ability to lock down traffic on one timeslot to a list of designated users.
 Intended for ensuring a timeslot remains open for emergency use)
 - channel allowlist (maybe useful?)
 - channel blocklist (this seems rife for abuse in some communities. maybe make this configurable by server admin?)
+- add the ability for a talkgroup owner to create nets
+- add the ability for talkgroup owner or net control operator to start/stop a net check-in
+- add the ability for talkgroup owner or net control operator to see and export a check-in list (just query calls DB for TG=tg_id during net check-in period)